 Description: <string>

-Definition: Supporting_Files contains strings of file names and/or directory names to point to files and/or directories which are used by the IBIS-AMI executable model directly or by the EDA tool (for example to generate the channel impulse response) to function properly.
+Definition: Supporting_Files contains strings of file names and/or directory names to point to files and/or directories which are used by the AMI executable model directly or by the EDA tool (for example to generate the channel impulse response) to function properly.
 Supporting_Files is organized as a table containing a single column and one or more rows, in which each file name or directory name entry must be placed into a separate row.
 The file names or directory names may be written with or without a path, but in either case, they must be expressed relative to the location of the .ami file in which the Supporting_Files parameter is found.
-(The AMI executable models and the parameter files are all required to be in the same directory as the .ibs file in which they are declared).
+(The AMI executable models and the AMI parameter definition files are all required to be in the same directory as the .ibs file in which they are declared).
 Path separators in the entries of Supporting_Files must be forward slashes "/".
 Back slashes “\” are not allowed.
 The EDA tool is responsible for making any operating system-specific adjustments (for example, replacing forward slashes "/" with backslashes "\") if necessary.
 The last character of this string shall not be a forward slash “/”.
 A Supporting_Files entry may not be an empty string “”, or a string containing a period alone “.”.